Modern Standard Arabic

 Course description

 This course is designed for students who have sound knowledge of Arabic grammar and are able to express themselves coherently in Modern Standard Arabic.
 Students will further hone their written and spoken skills and adapt them to communicate on a variety of subjects.
 Students will be exposed to different texts and audio-visual material through which they will acquire and explore more complex structures and expand their vocabulary on a range of personal, social, historical, cultural and political topics.
-By the end of the second term students should have reached Level B1+/B2 of the Common European Framework of Reference for Languages.
+By the end of the course, students should have reached Level B1+/B2 of the Common European Framework of Reference for Languages.

 Course books: